RyanTDL/tp/docs/UserGuide.md

 ```
 That's great!
 Enjoy your date!
 ```
-Note: Saving an idea to history does not work as of v2.0 and will be fixed in the next release.

 ---
 - If user input `cancel`: Terminates the current session and exits the idea generation process.